4d/docs/docs/Concepts/dt_blob.md

     vBlob{vByte}:=0
  End for
 ```
-Because you can address all the bytes of a BLOB individually, you can actually store whatever you want in a BLOB field or variable.
+Because you can address all the bytes of a blob individually, you can actually store whatever you want in a BLOB field or variable.